Croatia Digital Nomad Visa Guide (2024)

 However, if you prefer to have more than 200 sunny days, you should consider spending them on the coast.
 If you like to be active while nomading, you can spend your days hiking through Croatia’s rugged coastal topography.

 Many people pick Croatia as both a summer and winter destination because of its climate.
-In fact, Woods and her husband were first drawn to Croatia because of the mild weather.
+In fact, Wood and her husband were first drawn to Croatia because of the mild weather.

 “When we first visited Croatia in 2020, we didn’t know much about it.
 However, we fell in love in the meantime and kept coming back.
 The mild climate and the exquisite nature are definitely things that set Croatia apart from other countries.
 Alongside great wifi and an amazingly laid-back lifestyle, I’d say the climate might be the best thing Croatia has to offer to digital nomads.
 It’s perfect for outdoor activities and adventures.”